fl101/awardfares-blog/_posts/2024-01-13-chinese-comac-planes.md

 - **SkyTeam**: China Eastern, another early adopter of the C919, belongs to SkyTeam.
 Delta SkyMiles and Air France-KLM Flying Blue are your gateways to booking award seats on China Eastern flights.
 - **Oneworld**: While no Chinese airlines currently fly the C919 within Oneworld, keep an eye on American AAdvantage and British Airways Avios.
 As COMAC expands its reach, partnerships with Oneworld airlines could blossom, opening up new award booking avenues.

-## Find COMAC Award Flights With AwardFares
+## Finding Availability With AwardFares

 ### 0. Pre-step: Identify Routes